 They can travel up to 3 feet per second!

 8.)
-These spiders aren’t typically aggressive but females will aggressively defend her egg sac.
+These spiders aren’t typically defensive but females will defensively defend her egg sac.

 9.)
 Huntsmen spiders are typically nocturnal (active at night).